case study

 Socialive powers the growing middle

 Akamai leverages Socialive for internal-facing use cases, including sales kickoff meetings (SKOs) and all-hands meetings.
-The global events team relies on our platform to:
+The global events team relies on the platform to:

 • Remotely create repeatable, professional-looking, and on-brand videos that live up to Akamai’s reputation as a leading technology solution